-An Arm Lift, or Brachioplasty, is most commonly performed on persons who have a large amount of redundant skin and fat extending from the armpit to the elbow.
+An arm lift, or brachioplasty, is most commonly performed on persons who have a large amount of redundant skin and fat extending from the armpit to the elbow.
 Unattractive, sagging upper arms can occur due to aging, genetics, or weight loss.
-While in mild cases, liposuction alone may be sufficient, more severe cases will require an Arm Lift to obtain sufficient improvement.
-When the procedure is done at the same time with liposuction, a nice contour of the arm can be achieved.
+While liposuction alone may be sufficient to improve the contour of the arm, Dr. Delgado may recommend an arm lift to obtain optimal results, particularly in cases where a patient has severely lax skin.
+Often done at the same time with liposuction, an arm lift procedure can reduce excess skin and fat in upper arms.

-Any patient with heavy arms and loose skin is a likely candidate.
+Any healthy individual with heavy arms and loose skin may be a candidate.
 Generally, men and women who are interested in this procedure have either lost a significant amount of weight, resulting in excess or stretched skin, or have a genetic predisposition for excessive skin and fat in this location.

 Before Arm Lift Surgery

 Prior to Surgery

 For patients considering arm lift surgery, they would start with a consultation.
 Dr. Delgado asks the patient to discuss his/her concerns about the appearance of the arms during this appointment.
 In addition, he will explain the variables that will affect the procedure, such as age, size of the arms and condition of the skin.
 He may use digital photography and computer imaging to facilitate the discussion, as computer imaging can show the location of the incisions and generate a visual approximation of the outcome.